speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 Overview
 ********
-In some contexts it can be useful to re-wrap your optimizer with new LR scheduler configurations at the beginning of one or more scheduled training phases.
+In some contexts it can be useful to re-wrap your optimizer with new lr scheduler configurations at the beginning of one or more scheduled training phases.
 Among others, example use cases include:

-* implementing complex LR schedules along with multi-phase early-stopping
+* implementing complex lr schedules along with multi-phase early-stopping
 * injecting new parameter group specific rates on a scheduled basis
 * programmatically exploring training behavioral dynamics with heterogenous schedulers and early-stopping

-LR scheduler reinitialization is supported by the :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback:
+LR scheduler reinitialization is supported:

-  - With FTS >= ``0.1.4``
 - In both explicit and implicit fine-tuning schedule modes (see the :ref:`Fine-Tuning Scheduler intro<motivation>` for more on basic usage modes)
 - With or without concurrent optimizer reinitialization (FTS >= ``2.1.0``)
 - In the context of all supported training strategies (including FSDP).
+- With FTS >= ``0.1.4``

-As LR scheduler reinitialization is likely to be applied most frequently in the context of explicitly defined fine-tuning schedules, we'll cover configuration in that mode first.
+As lr scheduler reinitialization is likely to be applied most frequently in the context of explicitly defined fine-tuning schedules, we'll cover configuration in that mode first.
 Please see the :ref:`optimizer reinitialization feature introduction<optim-reinit-overview>` for a review of concurrent optimizer and lr scheduler reinitialization.